2008 attack on the United States embassy in Sanaa: Attack

-The attack was perpetrated by seven militants utilizing two explosive-laden Suzuki jeeps, heavily modified with tinted windows and cutouts in the roofs for gunmen.
-Their plan was to have the first vehicle, driven by two suicide bombers, breach the main gate of the embassy compound, allowing the second vehicle to enter and insert the other militants, each armed with automatic rifles and suicide vests, into the embassy's chancery building.
-To reach the gate, the militants attempted to impersonate a delegation of the Yemeni Armed Forces, fitting their vehicles with paint jobs and license plates consistent with those used by the military while wearing army fatigues.
-The militants were likely attempting to capitalize off an early morning attack during Ramadan, as security would potentially be less attentive and most nearby businesses were closed.
+The attack involved seven militants, each armed and equipped with suicide vests, and two explosive-laden Suzuki jeeps.
+The vehicles were modified with improvised armor and holes in their roofs for gunmen.
+The plan was to have one vehicle detonate at the main gate of the embassy compound and breach it, allowing the other vehicle and fighters on the ground to enter and raid the chancery, where they would kill as many people as possible.
+To reach the gate, the group impersonated a Yemeni government delegation, fitting their vehicles with paint jobs and license plates consistent with those used by the military while wearing Central Security Forces (CSF) fatigues.
+They were likely attempting to capitalize off an early morning attack during Ramadan, as the security would potentially be less attentive and most nearby businesses were closed.

-Upon arriving, the convoy successfully passed by a cordon on the road ran by the Central Security Forces (CSF) at 9:10 a.m. local time before reaching another outer checkpoint at the embassy's parking lot, which guarded access to the gate about 200 yards further away.
-One militant claimed to the two guards manning the station that they were transporting a military general for a meeting with US ambassador Stephen Seche.
-Already suspicious due to the rarity of Seche conducting meetings at the embassy itself, one of the guards began to approach the first vehicle before he stopped to note its tinted windows, whereupon a gunman appeared from the roof hole and opened fire.
-The guard ran to cover, but the other one who was manning the rope to the gate's drop bar, Mukhtar al-Faqih, waited a few more seconds until it was completely closed before sounding the embassy's alarm system.
-Faqih then attempted to escape towards cover before he was gunned down.
+The two vehicles successfully passed by a cordon on the street to the embassy ran by the CSF at around 9:10a.m. local time.
+At 9:13a.m., one vehicle approached the first entrance checkpoint at the northern edge of the embassy.
+A militant told the two guards manning the checkpoint they were transporting a military general for a meeting with ambassador Stephen Seche.
+Already suspicious due to the rarity of Seche conducting meetings at the embassy itself, one of the guards began to approach the vehicle before a gunman appeared from the roof hole and opened fire.
+The approaching guard ran to cover, but his partner, Mukhtar al-Faqih, waited a few more seconds to close the drop arm barrier at the checkpoint while sounding the alarm before he was gunned down.